 - Anyone whose personal information is in our possession and control have a right to access their personal information held by the Company, subject to limited exceptions such as;

-- TEC has appointed Martin Theiss (President, Centre for Arts and Technology) as Privacy Officer for all privacy matters and legal compliance with privacy laws.
-Contact information for the Privacy Officer is 1-250.860.2787 or via email at [email protected]
+- The Company has appointed Niels Hartvig-Nielsen (CEO, TEC The Education Company) as Privacy Officer for all privacy matters and legal compliance with privacy laws.
+Contact information for the Privacy Officer via email at [email protected]

-- The Privacy Officer is responsible for ensuring ompany’s compliance with this policy, the Personal Information Protection Act (PIPA), the Personal Information Protection and Electronic Documents Act (PIPEDA) and the Canadian Anti-Spam Legislation (CASL).
+- The Privacy Officer is responsible for ensuring the Company’s compliance with this policy, the Personal Information Protection Act (PIPA), the Personal Information Protection and Electronic Documents Act (PIPEDA) and the Canadian Anti-Spam Legislation (CASL).

 What information are you collecting and how are you collecting it?